neutron-org/neutron-docs/docs/neutron/modules/cron/overview.md

 Submit the proposal to the Main DAO using prePropose contract address.

-If it will be accepted, schedule will be added with the given params.
+If it is accepted, schedule will be added with the given params.

 ### Removing schedule